batocera-linux/batocera.linux/batocera-Changelog.md

 - kronos now uses beetle's save path by default, move the save files out of saves/saturn/kronos to saves/saturn and rename:
     - *.ram to *.bkr
     - *-ext512K.ram to *.bcr
-    - or you can continue to use the old save format by entering the following line into batocera.conf: saturn.kronos_use_beetle_saves = disabled
+    - You can continue to use the old save format by entering the following line into batocera.conf: saturn.kronos_use_beetle_saves = disabled
 - automatic screen switch when a new screen if plugged or unplugged
 - cemu to native linux version (v2.0.4)
 ### Updated